 What are the terms and conditions for publication?

-Authors may submit material for publication under the following terms and conditions:
+Authors who submit material for publication, do so under the following terms and conditions:

 - Publication of any material will be at the sole discretion of ACGR.
 ACGR reserves the right to make additions or deletions to the text or graphics prior to publication, or to refuse publication.